 When CNN reports that “selfies” may be replaced by “dronies,” you know people have unmanned aerial vehicles on the brain.
 In our industry, that means more and more cameras will be taking to the sky.

-We’ve already provided an overview of the topic, a discussion of the gear, and the top five pros and cons as relayed by early adopter of the technology, Mark Isherwood.
+We’ve already provided an overview of the topic, a discussion of the gear, and the top five pros and cons as relayed by an early adopter of the technology, Mark Isherwood.
 Today, we’re covering Isherwood’s top five tips for new pilots:

 1. Watch before you fly: Read the manual thoroughly and search YouTube for “first flight Phantom DJI.”
 This will give you the benefit of gaining from other people’s failures and successes.
 Mark Isherwood’s “lesson learned” is simple: Don’t get too aggressive too fast.